ynm3/ynm3/README.md

 ✧- 🙂 "Sometimes" I don't really know how or what to feel anymore :D

-✧- 🤯 "Erasers slowly dies because of your small mistakes"
+✧- 🤯 SHOWER THOUGHTS:"Erasers slowly dies because of your small mistakes"

 📌A little bit of stuff that you need to know about❗❗:

 • I'm very random at times, hope you don't mind.

-• If I'm afk ples [please] DO whisper me! because that's the only way I'll know you dropped by :>
+• I like willow :>

 '☄-',_"=.'.some of Fandoms/Things I'm in: